Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 # Contributing

-Do you know other software that meets the inclusion criteria?
-Please make a Pull Request and add it to the overview.
-When there is missing, wrong, or incomplete information, please start an issue.
+If you know of other software that meets the inclusion criteria, please make a Pull Request and add it to the overview.
+If you find any missing, incorrect, or incomplete information, please open an issue to discuss it.

+By collaborating on this repository, we can create a valuable resource for researchers, practitioners, and other stakeholders interested in leveraging machine learning for text screening purposes.

-# Licence
+# License

-This project is CC-BY 4.0 licensed.
+This project is licensed under CC-BY 4.0.

 # Contact

-For any suggestions, questions, or remarks, please file an issue in the issue tracker.
+For suggestions, questions, or comments, please file an issue in the issue tracker.

 This comparison is maintained by Rens van de Schoot.
-I aim to make a fair comparison and not to be prejudiced.
-If there is any concern about the comparison, please file an issue in the issue tracker such that it can be openly discussed.
+The goal is to provide a fair and unbiased comparison.
+If you have any concerns regarding the comparison, please open an issue in the issue tracker so that it can be discussed openly.